 The 2021 Net Zero Festival brought together some of the world's foremost thinkers on what it takes to accelerate and expand the net zero transition.
 We'd urge business executives, investors, entrepreneurs, policymakers, and campaigners to watch back on demand to explore how to navigate the defining economic, political, and technological trend of the age.

-With thousands of companies now committed to delivering net zero emissions and the UK set to host the critical COP26 Climate Summit this November, the Net Zero Festival could not come at a more opportune time.
+With thousands of companies now committed to delivering net zero emissions and the UK set to host the critical COP26 Climate Summit this November, the Net Zero Festival could not have come at a more opportune time.

-Net Zero Festival: Free passes now available
+Net Zero Festival: On demand passes now available

 In this pivotal moment in the fight against climate change, we want to make the Net Zero Festival as accessible and inclusive as possible.